swills/cirrina/NOTES.md

 # TODO

 * Finish writing tests
+* Make sure iso, nic, disk switch are uniform, ie, take same args for all funcs
+  * For example, iso delete takes string, nic delete takes object
+* Remove duplicate IDs from iso, nic
+* Convert all UUIDs from strings to UUID type
+* Convert all paths from strings to path/filepath
+* Convert all bool in database to `sql.NullBool`
 * Finish cloning -- NICs are done, need to do switches, disks and VMs
 * Do templating
 * Switch to using Netlink